pisayacademicsassociation/java-guide/guide/2/oop.md

 - **method signature** - refers to the parameter list of a specific method.
 - **calling** (programming) - usually refers to using a specific function or method.
 - **partial** - synonym of incomplete.
+- **refactor** - the process of changing a body of code without changing it's external behavior, either to improve it's readability, design, etc.

 ### Code examples